gravetii/diztl/README.md

 - `go run tracker/main.go`: This runs the tracker node on the localhost.
 - Specify the local IP address of the `Tracker` in the `config.yml` file to allow `Node`s to connect to it.
 - `go run node/main.go`: Run this anywhere on any machine in the network to fire up a `Node`.

-Once the `Node` starts up without any errors, you will be able to search for files that have been shared by other peers in the same network.
+- Fire up the UI (for this, currently, you'll have to build the code located in the `ui` folder and run it) and discover/share/download files in your network.

 ## Implementation
 Diztl consists of two main components: